Dr Adam Corner – Talking Climate Project Manager

 Léane de Laigue – Talking Climate Coordinator

 Léane brings over 10 years of international experience in environmental education, communication and marketing.
-Prior to joining COIN, she worked in Vancouver for one of Canada’s most influential environmental non-profits, the David Suzuki Foundation, in their Communications & Public Engagement team; she also taught a collaborative, project-based Environmental Studies course at a secondary school.
-Before that she worked in London as a Marketing Manager for Johnson & Johnson, in their cardiovascular devices unit.
-She has a Master’s in Environment & Management and a Bachelor of Education (Canada), an MBA in Marketing (US), and an undergraduate degree in Humanities (France).
-She is a native speaker of English and French and speaks fluent Spanish.
+Prior to joining COIN, she worked in Vancouver for Canada’s leading environmental non-profit, the David Suzuki Foundation.
+She also taught a project-based Environmental Studies class at a secondary school.
+Before that she worked in London as a Marketing Manager for Johnson & Johnson.
+She holds a Master’s in Environment & Management and a B Ed (Canada), an MBA in Marketing (US), and a B Humanities (France).
+She is a native speaker of English and French.

 Olga Roberts – Talking Climate Project